B.C. Health Concerns and Diagnosis Value Set

 This value set contains the most common clinical terms from SNOMED CT® (Systematized NOmenclature of MEDicine – Clinical Terms), ICD-10-CA (International Classification of Diseases - revision 10 - Canadian edition), ICD-9, and the CED-DxS (Canadian Emergency Department Short List) terms in British Columbia.

-The SNOMED CT® vocabulary is used by physicians to capture encounter information at the point of care that can enable re-use of the data when mapped to a classification.
-The mapping of SNOMED CT® to ICD-9 supports physician billing, ease of use and acceptance of implementation into the electronic medical record (EMR) for primary care.
+The SNOMED CT® vocabulary is used by clinicians to capture encounter information at the point of care that can enable re-use of the data when mapped to a classification.
+The mapping of SNOMED CT® to ICD-9 supports physician billing, reporting of aggregated health concerns and diagnosis data, and the ease of use and acceptance of SNOMED CT implementation into the electronic medical records.

 To confirm the validity of this value set, the Canadian Institute for Health Information (CIHI) Classifications and Terminologies team reviewed the mapped SNOMED CT® terms.

-The audience for this mapping and guides are clinicians, EMR vendors and developers of information management/ information technology solutions for healthcare systems across B.C. and Canada.
+The audience for the mapping and guidelines are clinicians, Electronic Medical Record (EMR), Clinical Information System (CIS), and Pharmacy Management System (PMS) vendors and developers of health information management solutions across B.C. and Canada.

-The implementation guides will provide an understanding of SNOMED CT® and its advantages to EMR users as well as guidance for implementing this mapping to EMR systems.
-The use cases and best practices provide practical examples that an implementer can use to successfully integrate the value set in an EMR.
+The implementation guides will provide an understanding of SNOMED CT® and its advantages to EMR, CIS, and PMS users as well as guidance for implementing this mapping to those systems.
+The implementation guides will provide an understanding of SNOMED CT® and its advantages to EMR, CIS, and PMS users as well as guidance for implementing this mapping to those systems.
 Although the B.C.
-Health Concerns and Diagnosis Value Set is developed for use in British Columbia, it was derived from multiple sources - both nationally and internationally and is therefore anticipated to be adoptable or adaptable in other jurisdictions.
+Health Concerns and Diagnosis Value Set was developed for use in British Columbia, it was derived from multiple sources - both nationally and internationally and can be adoptable in other jurisdictions that require mapping to ICD-10-CA, ICD-9, and CED-Dxs.

 This value set and its implementation guides have been endorsed by the provincial Health Information Standards Standing Committee (HISSC).